SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 I calculate Bounce Rate because it helps me understand **how engaging and relevant** the landing pages are to visitors.
 A high bounce rate may indicate that users aren’t finding what they expect or that the page experience needs improvement.

+Bounce Rate was calculated to measure the proportion of user sessions in which visitors left the website after viewing only a single page.

+The calculation process involved:

+- Identifying the first pageview of each session to determine the landing page

+- Classifying sessions as bounced sessions if only one pageview occurred during the session

+- Calculating Bounce Rate by dividing the number of bounced sessions by the total number of sessions within the analysis period

+Using this method, the Bounce Rate prior to June 14, 2012 was calculated to be 59.18%, indicating a high level of early user drop-off at the landing stage.

 > The problem is that I calculated the **Bounce Rate to be 59%**, which is quite high.

 To address the high **Bounce Rate** (59%), a **custom landing page** is being developed specifically for search traffic.
 This new version is designed to better align with visitor intent and encourage deeper engagement.